Suspend button shown when screen is locked

 And when the screen is locked the emergency shutdown feature works, so it's appropriate for emergency situations, right?

-#3 Updated by Gaff about 1 year ago
+#3 Updated by Gaff over 1 year ago

 Hmm - well the odd thing is that when unlocked it shows "restart" and "power off".
 When it's locked it shows "pause".
 The difference is certainly unexpected!